-Field Description Server name Indicates the location of the file you select as input.
+Description Indicates the location of the file you select as input.
 Since the Spark Sorter activity only accepts files located on the Spectrum [TM] Technology Platform, this field displays Spectrum [TM] Technology Platform.
-File name Specifies the path to the file.
-Click the ellipses button () to go to the file you want.

-Field

-You can read multiple files by using a wild card character to read data from multiple files in the directory.
-The wild card characters and ? are supported.
-For example, you could specify .
-CSV to read in all files with a .
-CSV extension located in the directory.
-In order to successfully read multiple files, each file must have the same layout (the same fields in the same positions).
-Any record that does not match the layout specified on the Fields tab will be treated as a malformed record.

-Attention: If the Spectrum[TM] Technology Platform server is running on Unix or Linux, remember that file names and paths on these platforms are case sensitive.
+Specifies the p path to the file.
+Click the ellipses button () to go to the file you want. the directory.
+T .csv to rea successfully re same positions multiple files by using a wild card character to read data from multiple files in The wild card characters and ? are supported.
+For example, you could specify ad in all files with a .csv extension located in the directory.
+In order to ead multiple files, each file must have the same layout (the same fields in the s).
+Any record that does not match the layout specified on the Fields tab will a malformed record.
+Attention: If the Spectrum [TM] Technology Platform server is running on Unix or Li remember that file names and paths on these platforms are case sensitive.

-Record Type

 The format of the records in the file.
 Currently, delimited file formats are accepted as input.

-Delimited

-A text file in which records are separated by an end-of-line (EOL) character such as a carriage return or line feed (CR or LF) and each field is separated by a designated character such as a comma.
+Delimited A text file in which records are separated by an end-of-line (EOL) character such as a carriage return or line feed (CR or LF) and each field is separated by a designated character such as a comma.

-Character Encoding

 The character encoding of the input file.
 The encoding UTF-8 is supported.
 For more information about UTF, see unicode.org/faq/utf_bom.html.
+Since the Spa Platform, this to Specifies the property of the directory.
+The directory of t